Tornado outbreak of April 6–9, 1998: April 9 event

-Birmingham, Alabama
+Oak Grove - Birmingham, Alabama

 Shortly after 7:30 p.m. on April 8, the outbreak's deadliest tornado cut a 31 mi, 3/4 mi swath through multiple Birmingham suburbs, producing damage ranging from F3 to F5 and causing massive destruction before lifting in the western limits of the City of Birmingham, just northwest of the junctions of Interstates 20, 59 and 65.
 The worst of the destruction occurred across the cities of Oak Grove, Rock Creek, and McDonald Chapel.
 The second area affected by F5 damage was also devastated by a violent tornado in 1956 that tracked through the same areas hit by this storm.
 Debris from the tornado was scattered across central Alabama as far north as sections of Blount County, and extensive deforestation occurred along the majority of the path.

 The tornado began in rural Tuscaloosa County, only causing F0 damage there.
-The tornado reached F1 intensity after it entered Jefferson County, and then rapidly intensified to an F3 as it slammed into Oak Grove, an unincorporated town west of Rock Creek.
+The tornado reached F1 intensity after it entered Jefferson County, and then rapidly intensified to an F3 as it crossed a stray outflow boundary, slamming into Oak Grove, an unincorporated town west of Rock Creek.
 Oak Grove was one of the hardest hit locations, with many structures destroyed in the area.
 Oak Grove High School sustained major structural damage, and the elementary school portion was destroyed.
 The school building was rebuilt two years later and reopened a mile away from the damaged area.
 No one inside the school was killed, but a group of cheerleaders practicing at the school's gymnasium escaped disaster with only minor injuries when a wall prevented a portion of the roof from falling on them.
-The tornado caused its first three fatalities in Oak Grove, which occurred when a mobile home completely disintegrated, throwing the occupants across the street; only one survived.
+The tornado caused its first three fatalities in Oak Grove, which occurred when a mobile home completely disintegrated, throwing the occupants across the street; of the four occupants, only one survived.
 The Oak Grove fire station was severely damaged as well.

-The tornado continued to intensify dramatically as it moved northeast, reaching F5 intensity as it struck Rock Creek.
-Many homes in the town were leveled or swept completely away, and the roof of Rock Creek Church of God was blown off.
+The tornado continued to intensify dramatically as it moved northeast across the outflow boundary, reaching F5 intensity as it struck Rock Creek.
+Many homes in the town were leveled or swept completely away, and the roof of Rock Creek Church of God's Family Life Center was blown off.
+Many church attendees were sheltering in the restroom when the building was destroyed; all were safe.
 Several cars in the church parking lot were thrown into a 50-foot deep ravine.
 The church was turned into a makeshift trauma center immediately after the tornado.
 A total of eleven people were killed in Rock Creek.
 The far western fringes of Concord were impacted in this area as well (particularly the Warrior River Road area).
 The tornado weakened slightly to F4 intensity as it struck the neighboring community of Sylvan Springs, where many additional homes were completely leveled, and four people were killed.
 Homes were damaged and destroyed just outside Pleasant Grove as well.